sinarueeger/robust-data-analysis-with-r/docs/01-robust-data-analysis.md

 # Data Analysis

-_Data analysis_ is a term that turns raw data into knowledge.
+_Data analysis_ is a term that describes the process of turning raw data into knowledge.
 This involves data import, data wrangling, statistical data analysis, and turning the results into something that is readable by a human.

 [Grolemund & Wickham, 2017](https://r4ds.had.co.nz/workflow-basics.html) presented this as a diagram.